hardyslays/Get-an-idea/README.md

 1. First step is to compile the programs.
 You will need **pthread** and **rt** libraries.
 Don't worry, they generally come preinstalled with linux distros.
 To compile the programs:

-   > gcc publicher.c -o publisher -lrt -lpthread
+   > gcc publisher.c -o publisher -lrt -lpthread

    > gcc consumer.c -o consumer -lrt -lpthread